 • distinguish the various hardware and software components of a computer system.

-- identify different hardware required for input, output, processing, and storage of data on a personal computer. - discuss and relate the phases of the System Development Life Cycle.
+- identify different hardware required for input, output, processing, and data storage on a personal computer. - discuss and relate the phases of the System Development Life Cycle.

 OPERATE PERSONAL COMPUTERS, DEVICES, AND SOFTWARE FOR END USERS (SLO #02).